zenstreamz/AIOStreams/README.md

 ### Public Instance

 > [!IMPORTANT]
 > Torrentio is disabled on the public instance!
+However, most users don't need Torrentio and MediaFusion also provides streams from Torrentio, so try the public instance first, you may not need to self-host.

 [ElfHosted](https://elfhosted.com/) have been kind enough to host a [community instance of AIOStreams](https://aiostreams.elfhosted.com/configure).